lcaballero/hydra/readme.md

 - Reading source files from a jar where the app is running.
 This would be useful for creating a fat jar with all of the deps and then reading all source files from inside of that jar.

+- Make the temp directory a configuration detail just.
+The normal case maybe not exist or have special permissions, so allow configuration to override the default.

 - How to test a code generator that uses the framework?
     - Add jar-ing to the app so that it can be used to jar up a generator with a main?